zaynaib/chipy_mentorship/log/mentorship_log.md

 ### Day 3: March 5, 2019

 **Today's Progress** : Today I learned about templating with Flask.
 I learned how to pass values from the control into the view and I learned about templating inheritance.
-The hard lesson that I learned is that I need to use {% endblock %} instead of {% end block %} or you will run into erros.
+The hard lesson that I learned is that I need to use `{% endblock %}` instead of `{% end block %}` or you will run into errors.
+You should always but a space between percent sign and the context within the curly braces.

 **Thoughts**: Things are running more smoothly since I configured my Windows 10 machine to run python at the command line.
 I still need to setup the debug in Flask it would mean that I can edit templates in real time.
 Right now I always have to kill the server.

+**Notes**

+Definitions from Treehouse

+`{% block %}`: This template tag defines a block in a template.
+In templates that are extended, these areas are overridable.
+In templates that extend other templates, this areas will override the parent template's block.

+`{% extends %}`: This template tag specifies what template is the parent of the current template.

+`{{ super() }}`: This function brings in whatever content was in the same block in the parent template.
+Very handy if you want to include the existing content but you want to insert new content before or after the old.

 **Link to work:**
 https://github.com/zaynaib/chipy_mentorship/tree/master/hello_flask